dusanlazic/fast/README.md

 fire alpha bravo && submit
 ```

-Executing this command will run the specified exploits and submit all the flags in the queue.
+Executing this command will run the specified exploits and submit all the flags in the queue, without waiting for Fast to do the same.